• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Once you make homemade olive oil granola loaded with pecans, coconut and pumpkin seeds, you will never buy granola again.
-So easy and so versatile — top your yogurt, grab a handful as a snack or sprinkle on a bowl of ice cream!
-Be sure to check out my pumpkin pie granola too!
+So easy and so versatile -- top your yogurt, grab a handful as a snack or sprinkle on a bowl of ice cream!

 The origin of this olive oil granola recipe